dadrian/censys-cert-docs/certs.md

 \TODO: example query

+* `parsed.signature`

-The `signature` is the raw bytes of the DER-encoding of the signature, which will be encoded as per the algorithm defined in the `subject_key_info`.
+The `signature` contains the signature algorithm in use, the DER-encoded value of the signature, and boolean to indicate if it's self-signed.

-\TODO: verify this
+\BUG: See feedback

 * `extensions`
 * `unknown_extensions`